samuelbalogh/aws-cert-dva-c01/README.md

 ### AWS SAM

+The AWS Serverless Application Model (AWS SAM) is an open-source framework that you can use to build serverless applications on AWS.
+It consists of the AWS SAM template specification that you use to define your serverless applications, and the AWS SAM command line interface (AWS SAM CLI) that you use to build, test, and deploy your serverless applications.

+You can use AWS SAM with a suite of AWS tools for building serverless applications.
+The AWS SAM CLI lets you locally build, test, and debug serverless applications that are defined by AWS SAM templates.
+The CLI provides a Lambda-like execution environment locally.
+It helps you catch issues upfront by providing parity with the actual Lambda execution environment

 When you create a serverless application by using AWS SAM, your main objective is to construct an AWS SAM template file that represents the architecture of your serverless application.

 The AWS SAM template file is a YAML or JSON configuration file that adheres to the open source AWS Serverless Application Model specification.
 You use the template to declare all of the AWS resources that comprise your serverless application.